ericgundrum/squidhall/docs/tutorial-content-module-files.md

 ### What this tutorial does not cover

-You may be required to use Git for version control, which requires the following steps:
+You may be required to use Git for version control, which adds the following steps:

 1. Cloning the Git repo